NetManAIOps/GTrace/README.md

 # GTrace
-Code and dataset for [From Point-wise to Group-wise: A Fast and Accurate Microservice Trace Anomaly Detection Approach](https://netman.aiops.org/wp-content/uploads/2023/11/GTrace_FSE_Industry2023_upload.pdf).
+Code and dataset for [(ESEC/FSE' 23) From Point-wise to Group-wise: A Fast and Accurate Microservice Trace Anomaly Detection Approach](https://netman.aiops.org/wp-content/uploads/2023/11/GTrace_FSE_Industry2023_upload.pdf).

 ## Evaluation of Accuracy